Glengallan Homestead: History

 During WB Slade's time at Glengallan, many changes occurred resulting from the increased diversification of the property into dairying and crops.
 In the open areas fostered by the Aboriginal land management practices, prior to European settlement, a pasture dominated by nutritious grasses had developed.
 These grasses did not survive intensified stocking, particularly when fencing became a standard practice, and less nutritious grasses took their place.
-A gradual decline in the carrying capacity was noted during the period 1860-1880, and the solution was to improve the feed and as a result lucerne became a major crop.
+A gradual decline in the carrying capacity was noted during the period 1860–1880, and the solution was to improve the feed and as a result lucerne became a major crop.

-From 1842-1868 any cultivation was limited to paddocks lower than the house and closer to the creek.
+From 1842 to 1868 any cultivation was limited to paddocks lower than the house and closer to the creek.
 After 1868, Deuchar's pump, installed to deliver water to the house, was used to irrigate nearby fields.
 After 1880, the benefit of lucerne as a fodder crop was recognised and the cultivation of wheat and other grains began to assume importance.
 For the following 80 to 90 years, many of the paddocks above and near the house were cultivated for crops, and much soil was washed away.

-William Ball Slade (1843-1938) was born in Somerset, England, and after some legal training migrated to Sydney in 1861 where his elder brother was practising as a solicitor.
+William Ball Slade (1843–1938) was born in Somerset, England, and after some legal training migrated to Sydney in 1861 where his elder brother was practising as a solicitor.
 After pastoral experience in New South Wales and Queensland, Slade married Sophia Thompson on 1 March 1873 at St Mark's Church of England Warwick, and that year became manager and partner of Glengallan.
 Deuchar had established notable Shorthorn and Merino studs, and between the droughts of 1872 and 1902 Slade developed the Shorthorn stud to over one thousand pedigree females, one of the largest in the world.
 The Merino stud had such prestige that Slade maintained a closed flock until 1916.
 During that time he developed a heavier-fleeced flock, with wool that was stronger, of greater length and often brighter.
 He kept another line of Merinos of Vermont strain, separate from the Glengallan foundation stock, and also bred Lincolns.
 He exported stud Merinos to the Cape of Good Hope in 1888, a connection which was long continued.

 Many more staff were required at Glengallan, even though shepherding was abandoned in favour of fenced paddocks, and sheep washing ceased in the 1870s.
 Glengallan concentrated on stud sheep and cattle, with fat lambs becoming important once rail transport and refrigeration came into the economic realm.
 One of Slade's achievements was to transform Glengallan from a traditional pastoral stud property to one where intensive cultivation of lucerne and other fodder supported not only the stud stock but also wethers bought for fattening from western properties, and he was praised by contemporaries as the best manager in the Darling Downs.
 Further diversification included dairying and a substantial piggery.